9th-11th Grade To-Do List

 Community service opportunities can be found EVERYWHERE!
 If you don't know where to start, think locally: library, not-for-profit organization, historical society, senior center, nursing home, hospital, peer tutoring, soup kitchen.

 Still at a loss?
 Ask at a local place of worship.
 Ask a Guidance Counselor, teacher, or a coach.
 Contact your town's Social Services Department.

 If there's a cause you're passionate about, maybe because it's affected a family member or a friend, get involved.
-Participate in a Walk to End Alzheimer's, coordinate a clothing drive for your local homeless shelter, organize a fund raiser for a disaster relief need, join a mission trip.
+Participate in annually in a Walk to End Alzheimer's, coordinate a clothing drive annually for your local homeless shelter, organize a fund raiser for a disaster relief need, join a mission trip.

 Get a job!

 If working in retail, restaurants and the like just isn't your thing, consider jobs like mowing lawns, shoveling snow, babysitting, dog walking, and housekeeping.
 Be creative.
-If you can't find a job you like or want to do, create one.
+If you can't find a job you like, create one.